+The FoS specified for COPC are defined the same as pressure vessels, because no established alternate approach exists yet.
+Development of a tailored approach (in agreement with the customer/safety authority) is expected, based on FoS similar to the ones of metallic pressure components (proof 1,5, burst 2,5 or more), but addressing additional concerns associated with for example barely visible impact damage and thermo-mechanical loads.
+Fulfilling the pressure vessel requirements can be impractical.

 ECSS-E-ST-32-02_0260206

-The values specified in ECSS-E-ST-32-10 shall be applied as minimum values of factors of safety for loads different from internal pressure.
+The values specified in ECSS-E-ST-32-10 for ‘pressurized hardware’ shall be applied as minimum values of factors of safety for loads different from internal pressure.

-Exceptions to the values provided in Table 4-6 are sometimes specified by the customer or granted with customer approval.
+Exceptions to the values provided in Table 4-1, Table 4-2 or ECSS-E-ST-32-10 are sometimes specified by the customer or granted with customer approval.

+Examples of reasons for exceptions: ground/range safety rules, mitigation of concerns due to time dependent phenomena like creep and for composites stress rupture, human safety during the mission.

 When this is the case for a burst factor, the following relations can be used for determination of the proof factor: